 As a result of the firm’s small trainee pool and high profile work, trainees can find themselves doing the job of associates at other firms.
 “In addition to the normal diet of trainee work you are quite quickly given fairly stretching tasks which can be very stimulating,” comments one insider.
 Trainees have also been known to deal with clients and QC’s directly.
 The other side of this work is the unpredictable hours and weekend working that it necessitates.

-A large chunk of S&C trainees do get to complete an international secondment.
+A large chunk of S&C trainees do get to complete an international secondment (when there isn’t a global pandemic).
 New York and Hong Kong are popular destinations.
 Although, beware that work demands can see placements shortened!
 One disappointed respondent said they were in “Hong Kong for three months, instead of the advertised six months.”

 International M&A, finance and restructuring are central to the London office.
-Recent deals include advising Amazon when the online retailer acquired Whole Foods and acting for Apollo Management as the American private equity firm attempted to purchase FirstGroup.
+Recent deals include advising Tiffany & Co in its acquisition by French luxury powerhouse LVMH, advising Amazon when the online retailer acquired Whole Foods, and acting for Apollo Management as the American private equity firm attempted to purchase FirstGroup.

 This work translates into huge profits.
-Indeed, SullCrom is one of the most profitable law firms in the world, with profit per equity partner (PEP) coming in at a cool $4.51 million (£3.71 million).
-This stellar PEP is derived from revenues of $1.44 billion (£1.18 billion).
-By way of comparison, magic circle firms turnover £1.5 billion, but do so with over twice as many lawyers.
+Indeed, SullCrom is one of the most profitable law firms in the world, with profit per equity partner (PEP) coming in at a cool $4.65 million (£3.58 million).
+This stellar PEP is derived from revenues of $1.47 billion (£1.13 billion).
+By way of comparison, Magic Circle firms turnover £1.5 billion, but do so with over twice as many lawyers.